Axion Electrodynamics in Topological Insulators for beginners: -electrodynamics

 In topological media, where magneto-electric effects take place, the electric displacement vector ${\bf D}$ is modified by the magnetic induction ${\bf B}$ and the magnetic field intensity ${\bf H}$ of is in turn influenced by the electric field.
 Then, the relations ${\bf D} = \epsilon {\bf E}$, ${\bf B} = \mu {\bf H}$ must be modified:\cite{MartinRuiz}

 where $\alpha = 1/137$ is the fine-structure constant and $\theta$ an additional parameter that can be considered at the same level as the permittivity $\epsilon$ or the permeability $\mu$.
-In ordinary media $\theta=0$ and we recover Maxwell equations.\\
+In topological media $\theta=\pi$ while in ordinary media $\theta=0$ (and we recover ordinary Maxwell equations).\\